su2code/su2code.github.io/_docs/FAQ.md

 If the answer to your question is not here, try the [forum](http://cfd-online.com/Forums/su2/).

 ### I am new to CFD and I don't know where to start.
 Can you help me?
-The best place to start for a new user after installing the code is the [Quick Start](/docs/Quick-Start/) tutorial.
+The best place to start for a new user after installing the code is the [Quick Start](https://su2code.github.io/docs_v7/Quick-Start/) tutorial.

 ### Where is the documentation?
-The most easy-to-use documentation is the github wiki, and you just found it!
-Try starting with the [[Quick Start]].
+The SU2 documentation is hosted at [su2code.github.io](https://su2code.github.io/docs_v7/home/).
-For more detail on what configuration options are available and their syntax, see the file config_template.cfg in the SU2 root directory: https://github.com/su2code/SU2/blob/master/config_template.cfg
+Try starting with the [Quick Start](https://su2code.github.io/docs_v7/Quick-Start/) tutorial.
-Further documentation is available in the su2code/Documentation repository.
+For more detail on what configuration options are available and their syntax, see the file `config_template.cfg` in the SU2 root directory: https://github.com/su2code/SU2/blob/master/config_template.cfg

 ### My simulation diverges.
 What should I do?
 Adjust the configuration file options, or improve mesh quality.
 Refer to the forum, tutorials, and TestCases for more specific examples.
 The most common option to change is to lower the CFL number, usually to something around 1.0.